Skip to Content

 Here are some other variations to this recipe and substitution ideas.

-• Cheese - feel free to substitute the type of cheese used on these squash - you may enjoy the flavor of goat cheese as well.
+• Cheese - Feel free to substitute the type of cheese used on these squash - cheddar cheese and goat cheese are also great.
 If you use a softer cheese, cook the squash for 10 minutes before adding it, and then bake for 10 more minutes after adding the cheese.

 Storage